networks

 Compute betweenness centralities.
 True by default.

-parameter can be overridden to generate custom mappings between the distance
+The default speed_m_s parameter can be configured to generate custom mappings between walking times and distance thresholds .

 Returns